 It's International Women’s Day and so amazing women are on our minds.
-So we were thrilled that TV & Radio presenter Jenni Falconer took time out of her super-busy day to talk to us for our new regular blog feature “Life of…” Read on to hear about Jen’s tips on how to break into and and stay in show business (she’s been on our TVs for an impressive 21 years), what her utopia would be, being a Belieber and other insights!
+So we were thrilled that TV & Radio presenter Jenni Falconer took time out of her super-busy day to talk to us.
+Read on to hear about Jen’s tips on how to break into and and stay in show business (she’s been on our TVs for an impressive 21 years), what her utopia would be, being a Belieber and other insights!

 Image Credit: Jenni Falconer/Instagram